guillaumevincent/guillaumevincent.com/_posts/2013-02-01-Better-social-widget-lazy-loading.md

 ---
 <img style="float:left; margin: 0 20px;" src="https://lh4.googleusercontent.com/-biB8eXI7AbE/UQvxXDskG9I/AAAAAAAAK7A/jLVmq38gZX8/s115/social.png">
 <p>
 I recently try to make lazy loading social widget.
 I found a solution I really loved.
 And i want to share with the community.
 I started by creating a CSS sprites for including images in my web page.
 The solution is pretty simple.
 I use a fixed size html bloc.
 And I manualy add 3 links, with all the same background image.
-I only change the background position to display the good image in each blocks.
+I only change the background position to display the good image in each block.
 I use the CSS stripes technique to make a single query when I load my page.
 </p>
 <br>
 <div>